otodockal/ngx-van/README.md

 # \<ngx-van\>: The Navigation Section element with built-in Mobile Superpowers

-> Replacement for HTML nav element with mobile side nav menu built-in.
+> Tiny replacement for HTML nav element with mobile side nav menu built-in.
 Good old nav element on desktop, sliding side nav on mobile.
 No duplication.

 ## Installation